ODP logging contractor: LDEO-BRG

 Quality Control

-null value=-999.25.
+Null value=-999.25.
 This value generally appears in discrete core measurement files and also it may replace recorded log values or results which are considered invalid (ex. processed sonic data).

 During the processing, quality control of the data is mainly performed by cross-correlation of all logging data.
 Large (>12") and/or irregular borehole affects most recordings, particularly those that require eccentralization (CNTG, HLDT) and a good contact with the borehole wall.
 Because of the extremely large hole, the density data are suspicious in the 100-116 mbsf, 175-190 mbsf, 312-320 mbsf, 375-385 mbsf, and 401-440 mbsf intervals.